cerebral21/Speech-Emotion-Recogniton/README.md

 ## Dataset

 The notebooks reference a dataset with 8 emotion classes.
-The project was developed using [RAVDESS](https://zenodo.org/record/1188976) or a similar speech emotion dataset — update `data_path.csv` to point to your local audio files.
+Update `data_path.csv` to point to your local audio files.